samicrusader/ffmpeg-autobuild-dynamiclink/README.md

 ## Why is this not a fork?

-GitHub prevents forks of projects from having certain features, one of them being pushing releases to a fork using GitHub Actions.
+GitHub prevents forks of projects from having certain features, one of them being pushing releases using GitHub Actions.
 Why?
 Some comment on some issue I forgot about said it was something about security or something.
 I don't fucking know at all! yayayayayayaya

 ## What is included?